 2) Faulty heater switch – Does the heating element test “positive” for continuity?
 Then, once again, you should use the multimeter to determine if the heater switch shows continuity as well.
 If the switch shows no continuity when in the “on” position, then you’ve found the culprit.

-Once your troubleshooting has identified the cause of your bath fan’s malfunction, can you fix the broken bath fan yourself?
+Once your troubleshooting has identified the cause of your bath fan’s malfunction, do you know how to fix a bathroom fan yourself?
 Absolutely.
 Repair Clinic.com has videos that will take you step-by-step through replacing a damaged exhaust fan motor, burned-out heating element, faulty light bulb, and many other bath fan components.
 You can also get information on how to install a new bath fan motor and learn the top reasons why a bath fan isn’t venting from this blog article.

 As a reminder, you’ll want to make sure you’re installing a genuine OEM replacement part to successfully fix the bath fan, one that is a direct match for your bath fan model.

-Find genuine OEM bath fan parts with help from Repair Clinic
+Replace bathroom fan components with genuine OEM parts from Repair Clinic

-Finding the right fan motor, heating element, switch, or light bulb that matches your bath fan is essential when fixing the product or any other appliance.
+Finding the right fan motor, heating element, switch, or bath fan light bulb that matches your bath fan is essential when replacing bathroom fan parts or any other appliance.
 This is where Repair Clinic.com really shines as your repair partner.
 The Repair Clinic warehouse is filled with genuine OEM bath fan parts direct from the highest-profile names in the industry, including Broan, NuTone, and Panasonic.
-To find the correct part for your bath fan, enter the full model number of the product in the Repair Clinic website search bar to reveal a complete list of compatible parts.
+To find the correct part for replacing bathroom fan elements, enter the full model number of the product in the Repair Clinic website search bar to reveal a complete list of compatible parts.
 From there, you can use the “Part Category” filter (Examples: “Motor”, “Switch”) along with the “Part Title” filter (Examples: “Exhaust Fan Motor”, “Fan Switch”) to identify the exact component that will work with your specific bath fan.